-Chicago Blood Cancer Foundation Trustee James Cunningham To Run In 2013 Chicago Marathon To Raise Money for Blood Cancer Research!
+James Cunningham To Run In 2013 Chicago Marathon To Raise Money And Awareness For Blood Cancer Research!

-James will go the distance to support blood cancer reserach.
+James will go the distance to support blood cancer research and education.
 Join Jim or support him.
-Details to follow.

 Click To View Pedal To Cure Blood Cancer Video